Next Up: Two-Year Rule and Waivers

 - The DS-2019 form will allow new visitors to secure a J-1 visa from a U.S. consulate and enter the United States.

-- All newly arrived J-1 exchange visitors need to check in online.
+- All newly arrived J-1 exchange visitors need to complete the online Required Status Activation.

 More about Extensions and Transfers